munificent/craftinginterpreters/book/global-variables.md

 </aside>

-As usual, a new instruction needs support in the disassembler.
+As usual, a new instruction needs support in the disassembler:

 ^code disassemble-print (1 before, 1 after)